• Skip to primary navigation

 • 1 can (400 ml) kirīmi kokonati (coconut cream)

-• 1 tsp wanira (vanilla)
+• 1 teaspoon (5 ml) wanira (vanilla)

 Instructions

-• Add ½ C of the miraka kokonati (coconut milk) to a large mixing bowl.
-Reserve the remaining for the coconut sauce.
-Add the wai wera (hot water), huka one (caster sugar), and īhi tere (instant yeast) to the bowl with the ½ C of miraka kokonati.
-Stir well and leave for 5 minutes for the yeast to activate.
+Add the wai wera (hot water), huka one (caster sugar), and īhi tere (instant yeast) in to the bowl with the ½ C of miraka kokonati.

 • Add the hēki (egg), wanira (vanilla), tote (salt) and puehu parāoa kounga (high grade flour) to the yeast mixture.
-Stir it with a bread knife in the bowl until a shaggy dough comes together.

-• Cut the pata (butter) in to cubes.
+If you are kneading by hand: Cut the pata (butter) in to cubes.
 Stretch out the dough to form a rough rectangle and dot the pata (butter) on to the dough.
-Fold the corners in and knead again.
-Knead by hand for 5 minutes or in a stand mixer for 4 minutes.

 • To check whether the dough is ready, roll the dough in to a ball and press with your finger.
-If it springs back quickly, it s ready, if not, knead for another minute or so.
+If it springs back quickly, it is ready, if not, knead for another minute or so.
 Refer to the video for a reference.

-• Add to a large, oiled bowl, cover with a tea towel or a reusable bowl cover and allow the dough to rise for 1 1/4 to 1 1/2 hours.
-The dough is ready when it has doubled in size.
+• Add the kneaded dough to a large, oiled bowl.
+Cover it with a tea towel or a reusable bowl cover and allow the dough to rise for 1 ¼ to 1 ½ hours.

 • As the dough rises prepare the coconut sauce.